-Though wearing surgical masks of some kind has been popular among various groups of people dating back to the 1918 influenza pandemic — and there are studies showing that the masks can be effective in certain scenarios to protect against the flu — the prevailing narrative from healthcare officials in 2020, particularly when it comes to coronavirus, is that the vast majority of the public doesn’t need these masks and shouldn’t be buying up masks that could otherwise be available for the medical community (something reportedly happening as online retailers up the prices on these materials, exploiting the panic and helplessness people are feeling).
+Though wearing surgical masks of some kind has been recommended among various groups of people dating back to the 1918 influenza pandemic — and there are studies showing that the masks can be effective in certain scenarios to protect against the flu — the prevailing narrative from healthcare officials in early 2020, particularly when it comes to coronavirus, is that the vast majority of the public doesn’t need these medical-grade masks (a standard cloth face covering will do) and shouldn’t be buying up masks that could otherwise be available for the medical community.

 In a press briefing late last week, Dr. Michael J. Ryan, executive director of the World Health Organization’s (WHO) health emergency program also noted that masks are most useful and most needed in medical settings — as these providers have the most direct contact with infected patients.
 “There are severe strains on protective equipment around the world.
 Our primary concern is to ensure that our front line health workers are protected and that they have the equipment they need to do their jobs,” Dr. Ryan said.

 When is it appropriate to use a face mask?